quicwg/version-negotiation/draft-ietf-quic-version-negotiation.md

 QUIC connections are shared state between a client and a server
 {{QUIC-INVARIANTS}}.
-The compatible version negotiation mechanism defined in this document (see {{compat-vn}}) is performed as part of a single QUIC connection; that is, the packets with the client's chosen version are part of the same connection as the packets with the negotiated version.
+The compatible version negotiation mechanism defined in this document (see {{compat-vn}}) is performed as part of a single QUIC connection; that is, the packets with the client's Chosen Version are part of the same connection as the packets with the negotiated version.

 In comparison, the incompatible version negotiation mechanism, which leverages